John Layfield: United States Champion (2005–2006)

 On the September 16 episode of SmackDown!, JBL lost to Rey Mysterio.
 He hired Jillian Hall to "fix" his career.
-At No Mercy, JBL defeated Mysterio in a rematch.
-In early 2006, JBL started a feud with The Boogeyman who scared him many times in the new year.
-The two had a match at the Royal Rumble, which the Boogeyman won.
-His next opponent was Bobby Lashley, whom JBL defeated at No Way Out.
-On the February 24, 2006 episode of SmackDown!, he suffered a broken hand at the hands of Chris Benoit in a six-man tag team match, and WWE.com announced that he underwent successful surgery.
-JBL returned and feuded with Benoit, defeating him for his United States Championship at WrestleMania 22.
+At No Mercy on October 9, JBL defeated Mysterio in a rematch.
+JBL started a feud with The Boogeyman who scared him many times.
+The two had a match at the Royal Rumble on January 29, 2006, which the Boogeyman won.
+His next opponent was Bobby Lashley, whom JBL defeated at No Way Out on February 19.
+On the February 24 episode of SmackDown!, he suffered a broken hand at the hands of Chris Benoit in a six-man tag team match, and WWE.com announced that he underwent successful surgery.
+JBL returned and feuded with Benoit, defeating him for his United States Championship at WrestleMania 22 on April 2.
 During this time, Jillian Hall remained at the side of JBL until the April 21 episode of SmackDown! when JBL fired Hall, due to a mistake she made during a steel cage rematch between JBL and Benoit the week before as well as her lack of putting together an "appropriate" celebration for him.

 JBL, while still United States Champion, challenged for the World Heavyweight Championship.
 JBL tried to weaken then champion Rey Mysterio in the weeks leading up to his title match as Mysterio faced off against any opponent of JBL's choosing, capitalizing on Mysterio claiming that he was "a man of his word," and would take on anyone.
 Mysterio was defeated by Mark Henry and squashed by The Great Khali in non-title singles matches before facing Raw's Kane in a match, that went to a no-contest.
-This was leading to their title match at Judgment Day, which Mysterio won and retained the title by pinning JBL after a frog splash.
+This was leading to their title match at Judgment Day on May 21, which Mysterio won and retained the title by pinning JBL after a frog splash.
 On the May 26 episode of SmackDown!, Mysterio turned the tables on JBL, making him take on Bobby Lashley with the United States Championship on the line, and JBL lost the title.
 Infuriated, JBL went to SmackDown! general manager Theodore Long, telling Long that he wanted a rematch with Mysterio for the World Heavyweight Championship and that if JBL lost, he would quit.
 When he lost, the crowd at the arena began to sing "Na Na, Hey Hey, Goodbye".
 JBL later stated that he did not have a formal contract with Long going into the match and that he did not intend to leave SmackDown!.
 This angle was used to give JBL time off wrestling due to his serious back injury.